casumo-archive/eslint-config-casumo/README.md

 - `lint` - lints the current project
 - `find-new-eslint-rules` - checks for new (missing) rules
 - `test` - runs a couple of tests

+## Contributing

+To contribute to the project, please follow these steps:

+0. File an issue with the idea you wish to put forward
+0. Fork the repo
+0. Make a branch for your change
+0. Run `npm` or `yarn install`
+0. Make your changes
+0. Run `npm` or `yarn test`
+0. Run `git add -A` to add your changes
+0. Run `npm` or `yarn run commit` (do not use git commit - unless you have [`commitizen`](https://github.com/commitizen/cz-cli) installed globally)
+0. Push your changes
+0. Create the Pull Request
+0. Get merged and 🎉!

 ## Thanks to
 - [eslint-config-walmart](https://github.com/walmartlabs/eslint-config-walmart) - for inspiration